 All the houses' gardens face south, providing optimal sunshine and ample opportunity for residents to grow different plants for harvesting or beautification.

-Photo from Wikimedia, Creative Commons, by Gary J. Wood
+Photo from Wikimedia, Creative Commons, by Gary J. Wood.
+No edits made.

 Throughout the years, the neighbourhood has been known to harbour an abundance of artists, scholars and musicians.
 Since 2012, the annual open block party Norðurmýrahátíð has taken place in different spots around the precinct.
 During the festivities, the streets are decorated and live music, markets and workshops pop up during a selected summer’s day.